Description

 • However, among 100s-1000s of long-form notes (that are hardly "atomic"), it remains challenging to find a small piece of information, idea, or memory.

 • Tags can be especially helpful in distinguishing between the content of a text (what it's about) and its form or function (what type of text it is or what purpose it serves).
 The first is more easily captured by traditional or semantic search.
-The latter can be conveniently captured by tags, such as #concept, #plan, #memory, #realization, #idea, #review, #bug, #feature, and others.
+The latter can be conveniently captured by tags, such as #concept, #plan, #memory, #realisation, #idea, #review, #bug, #feature, and others.

 • I'd like to experiment here with information retrieval from single paragraphs, or outline items, as atomic blocks of information, using inline tags.